MicrosoftDocs/power-platform/power-platform/guidance/white-papers/managed-environment-activation.md

 To find more information on how the feature works, you can follow [this link](/power-platform/developer/catalog).

 Organizations are using the catalog in Power Platform to allow developers and makers to easily find and use templates and code components within their organization.
 It also provides a central location for administrators to store and maintain power platform artifacts, with management capabilities and approval workflows to ensure compliance with regulatory and statutory requirements.
-The processof using catalog in Power Platform is a continuous cycle of five steps:
+The process of using catalog in Power Platform is a continuous cycle of five steps:

 1. Create
 1. Submit